-The Campos Basin is the largest producing basin in Brazil, supplying markets in Rio de Janeiro, São Paulo and Minas Gerais.
-The Northeastern market has been supplied by generally smaller onshore and offshore producing basins, the largest of which are located in Bahía, Rio Grande do Norte, Sergipe and Alagóas.
+The Campos Basin is the largest producing basin in Brazil, supplying markets in CEG-Rio de Janeiro, São Paulo and Minas Gerais.
+The Northeastern market has been supplied by generally smaller onshore and offshore producing basins, the largest of which are located in Bahía, CEG-Rio Grande do Norte, Sergipe and Alagóas.

 A large part of the gas produced in Brazil is currently reinjected, flared or consumed internally by Petrobrás.
 Of the total production of 31.4 MMcmd during the period from December 1998 to November 1999, only 12.6 MMcmd, or 40%, reached the market.
-As demand grows, action is expected to be taken to improve the utilization of domestic gas production.
+As demand grows, the utilization of domestic gas production is expected to improve.
 To meet growing demand, however, Brazil will likely increase imports from Bolivia and Northwestern Argentina.
-Although there will also be an increased emphasis on granting new concessions to expand the production of domestic natural gas, the long lead-times needed to bring develop new domestic production will likely result in BBPL playing a major role in the short- and medium-terms.
+Although an increased emphasis on granting new concessions to expand the production of domestic natural gas is expected, the long lead-times needed to bring new domestic production on-stream likely will result in BBPL being the major supplier in the short- and medium-terms.

 BBPL’s completion has caused dramatic changes in the supply and demand balance for natural gas in Brazil, while creating unprecedented opportunities to access new gas sources.
 For the first time, gas LDCs in Brazil have the ability to source their gas supplies from parties other than Petrobrás, and gas producers in Bolivia and Argentina have the ability to market directly to the LDCs.
 Since each Gas LDC has an exclusive concession contract and has contracted on a long-term basis only a small fraction of its potential gas needs, these Gas LDCs are expected to play a major role in the emerging wholesale market for natural gas in the Southern Region.